Tommeeboi/FriendQuiz/README.md

 1. Download this repository (click Code, then Download ZIP)
 2. Unzip/extract it
-3. Inside the unzipped copy, open index.html
+3. Inside the unzipped copy, open index.html (in your browser)

 Unfortunately, the site won't function properly on mobile by downloading it.

 ## FAQ
 Q. The site has a white background, an ugly font, and it doesn't work properly!

-A. Make sure you've unzipped the website, and that you're viewing it inside of the unzipped version.
+A. Make sure you've unzipped the website folder, and that you're viewing it inside of the unzipped version.
 Also, this will always happen on mobile, that's why I said it doesn't function properly.

 Q. Can I add custom values?